lysevi/nkvdb/doc/overview.md

 ```
 ### storage options
 #### cache size;
-By default cache have size equal  nkvdb::defaultcacheSize. you can change that by code.
+The default cache size is nkvdb::defaultcacheSize.
+But you can change it by this code.

 ```C++
     ds->setCacheSize(cache_size);
 ```
 #### cache pool
-To fast write speed nkvdb have many caches (nkvdb::defaultcachePoolSize constant).
-To change that use method **setPoolSize**.
+nkvdb uses cache pools for fast writing speed.
+The default cache pools size is nkvdb::defaultcachePoolSize).
+To change its size use method **setPoolSize**.
 ```C++
     ds->setPoolSize(cache_pool_size);
 ```